 - Engine lubricating oil change intervals aren't listed here.
 Refer to your engine's operating manual for recommendations.
-For specific information on maintenance procedures consult your vehicle maintenance manual. - The initial fill of drive axle lubricant must be changed before the end of the first scheduled maintenance interval.
-Refer to the information on page 137 before you put a new vehicle into service. - The initial fill of lubricant in manual transmissions must be changed before the end of the first maintenance interval.
-See page 134 for specific information. - If your vehicle is equipped with an automatic transmission, consult the owner's manual for it that came with your vehicle to obtain lubricant check and change intervals.
+For specific information on maintenance procedures, consult your vehicle maintenance manual. - The initial fill of drive axle lubricant must be changed before the end of the first scheduled maintenance interval.
+Refer to the information on page 148 before you put a new vehicle into service. - The initial fill of lubricant in manual transmissions must be changed before the end of the first maintenance interval.
+See page 144 for specific information.